 - Check the side bias hanging ball is free and not twisted round the wire loop or similar.

-- Check side bias force is not excessive, too litte is better than too much and the “clamp ball should normally be close to the yoke (arm pivot point) rather than far out along the side bias rod.
+- Check side bias force is not excessive, too little is better than too much and the “clamp ball should normally be close to the yoke (arm pivot point) rather than far out along the side bias rod.
 Test tracks are usually overly modulated and the Soundsmith website has a lot to say about why you need to be very careful not to rely on these.
 If side bias is definitely excessive then scroll down to next “+” topic below this one.

-- It sometimes pays to try VTAs (different arm heights) as the VTA of the cartridge cantilever could be out of alignment.
-Note: cartridges can suffer from slowly collapsing suspension overtime.
+- It sometimes pays to try VTAs (different arm heights) as the VTA of the cartridge cantilever is not always absolutely precise.
+Note: cartridges can suffer from slowly collapsing suspension over time.

 - Check that the cartridge stylus is not dirty – try proper cleaning fluid (not iso-propanol which can damage the glue on a stylus).
 Also try “Green stuff” abrasive paper very gently.